AruArshad/ink_wander/README.md

 * **Craft Custom Prompts:** Define the foundation for your story by specifying a genre, word count, and an optional starting prompt.
 * **Variety of Genres:** Explore a range of writing styles, from science fiction and fantasy to romance and mystery.
 * **Effortless Generation:** Generate unique prompts with a single click, letting the app spark your creativity.
-* **Seamless Integration:** Easily navigate from generated prompts to composing your masterpiece within the app (optional, if applicable).
+* **Seamless Integration:** Easily navigate from generated prompts to composing your masterpiece within the app.
-* **Dark Mode Support:** Enjoy a comfortable writing experience in both light and dark themes (optional, if applicable).
+* **Dark Mode Support:** Enjoy a comfortable reading experience in both light and dark themes.

 ## Ink Wander is your one-stop shop for overcoming writer's block and igniting your creative writing journey.